ltcbuzy/-Python-developers/README.md

 - DataCamp specializes in Python courses tailored for data science and analytics, with a hands-on approach through interactive projects.

 #### 12- PyBites (pybites.io):
--PyBites provides coding exercises and challenges to improve Python skills, making it an ideal platform for hands-on learning.
+- PyBites provides coding exercises and challenges to improve Python skills, making it an ideal platform for hands-on learning.

 #### 13- MIT OpenCourseWare (ocw.mit.edu):
 - MIT OpenCourseWare offers free Python courses online, providing a high-quality education from one of the world's top institutions.